Updated December 10, 2023.

 But what if you made every flower a different stitch or every animal a fanciful color?
 You can probably imagine how confused this would look.

-When you are planning to stitch a canvas, start with the focal point and then move on as you stitch (which is what I do) or as you plan, keeping in mind Mary’s rule.
+When you plan to stitch a canvas, start with the focal point and then move on as you stitch (which is what I do) or as you plan, keeping in mind Mary’s rule.

-And if you start to feel as if you have gone too far — evaluate the piece according to the rule, and make adjustments.
-Don’t be afraid to rip things out if the piece isn’t working. a piece which you will finish is much better than one which will languish in your stash.
+And if you start to feel as if you have gone too far — evaluate the piece according to the rule and make adjustments.
+Don’t be afraid to rip things out if the piece isn’t working. a piece which you will finish is much better than one that will languish in your stash.